DataDog/data-streams-go/README.md

 the example below is for HTTP, but you can instrument any technology you want with these manual instrumentation.
 In HTTP, we propagate the context through HTTP headers.

-In the http client, to inject the context, use:
+In the http client, to inject the pathway, use:
 ```
 req, err := http.NewRequest(...)
 ...